ItsMeBrille/MMM-CountDown/README.md

 # MMM-CountDown

 MMM-CountDown is yet another MagicMirror2 module that displays a countdown in hours toward a specific date.
-Norwegian language

 ![Screenshot](screenshot.png)